dadwritestech/blog/DadWritesTech/content/posts/Sending a Message with a Picture on WhatsApp.md

 ### iPhone Instructions

-1. Open WhatsApp: Tap the WhatsApp icon to open the app.
+1. Open WhatsApp: Tap the WhatsApp icon on your device to start the app.
 2. Choose a Chat:
    1. Scroll through your chats to find an existing conversation.
    2. To start a new chat, tap the **+** icon at the top right, then select **New Chat** and choose a contact.